Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/microservices.md

 active users.
 * For your Blog.

+## Approach

+Typically, microservices architectures require a good understanding of the business domain model, before development can begin.
+This ensures that services align with specific functions, which can be built in line with the business.
+[Conways Law](https://en.wikipedia.org/wiki/Conway's_law) states that any organisation which designs a system will design one that looks like the organisation.
+This needs to be considered as if your microservices don't align with your business model, it will be very difficult to succeed.

 ## Assumptions

 In choosing this pattern, you ruled out simpler options as not being capable.